What you need to know about the individual mandate — and how it impacts you and your family.

 What Does This All Mean for Me?

 The individual mandate means that Californians must either have qualifying health insurance, or pay a penalty when filing their state tax return unless they qualify for an exemption.
 How much?
-The penalty will cost at least $800 per adult and $400 per dependent child under 18 in your household — a family of four who goes uninsured for the whole year will owe at least $2,400.
+For tax year 2022, the penalty will cost at least $850 per adult and $425 per dependent child under 18 in your household.
+A family of four who goes uninsured for the whole year will owe at least $2,550.
+Keep in mind, these penalties may vary from year to year.

 Staying covered encourages wellness, helps you identify any health issues early on, and protects you and your family from unexpected medical costs.
 There are many reasons to have health insurance.
 The individual mandate is just one of them.